 To prove that public funds have been well spent, Dunna’s researchers tracked yoga’s effectiveness in a controlled study of 45 demilitarized individuals who took one-hour classes twice weekly for four months.
 Results showed a 48.5% decrease in symptoms of post traumatic stress disorder (PTSD), compared to a group not in the program.
 When the yoga course was expanded to five more cities in Colombia, students again reported an easing of symptoms, and reduced drug and alcohol use.

-Results showed a 48.5% decrease in symptoms of post traumatic stress disorder (PTSD).
 Several studies have already demonstrated yoga’s ability to rebalance the nervous system and improve symptoms of PTSD in ways that traditional talk therapy can’t always do.
 PTSD sufferers’ brains are thought to experience past trauma as if it were still happening, causing them to be jumpy, despondent, or simply “frozen” in response to a threat that no longer exists.
 But if the sufferers feel safe and aware of the present, that feeling of threat recedes into the past.

 For that, they may need yoga.
 Talking simply doesn’t change the deeper structures of the brain where trauma sits, according to psychiatrist and trauma specialist Bessel van der Kolk, who recently explained how yoga and mindfulness helps PTSD on Shrink Rap radio.
 Only the medial prefrontal cortex, which is devoted to self-reflection, can do that.
 Thus, argues Van der Kolk: “You cannot really deal with trauma unless you develop some kind of commitment to observe yourself, to notice yourself and spend time with yourself in silence.”